 However, some locations prohibit or restrict wood fires, so take that into consideration before you run out to purchase one.
-Another con of wood-burning pits is that extinguishing fires isn't instant, unlike its gas counterpart, which could create a safety issue.
-Even if you use water or sand to put out the fire, you'll need to double-check that it's completely extinguished.
+Another con of wood-burning pits is that extinguishing fires isn't instant, unlike with its gas counterpart, which could create a safety issue.
+Even if you use water or sand to put out the fire, you'll need to double-check that it's completely extinguished before leaving the pit unattended.
 Also, cleaning a wood-burning fire pit can be quite tedious (lots of ash-scooping), and regular use could result in discoloration of the structure.

 Experts recommend placing all fire pits at least 10 to 25 feet away from the house, trees, or any other combustible materials.
 Open, uncovered spaces are best, especially since wood-burning pits tend to produce plenty of heat, smoke, and sparks.
 If you fancy placing your fire pit on a patio deck, you should check your local fire codes first, and at a minimum, you'll need to add a barrier between the deck and the pit to prevent overheating.

 A fire pit powered by liquid propane is more portable than natural gas since you can buy propane in refillable tanks.
-It also burns clean and bright and gives off the most heat.
+It also burns clean and bright and gives off considerable heat.
 This particular type of fire pit is ideal for use under a gazebo, pergola, or any other outdoor structure.
 Propane fire pits are most commonly constructed using glass, faux wood, copper bowls, and rock pebbles.
-Certain types of propane fire pits can also be fitted with wheels for mobility, plus, they can be used to cook.
+Certain types of propane fire pits can also be fitted with wheels for mobility, plus, they can be used for cooking.
 The downside to propane fire pits is the hefty fuel cost.
 The extra components that are required to safely construct this type of pit will also add to the overall price.
-Another factor to consider?
-Users have noted that the wood-burning variety produces better-tasting food.

 3. Gel Fuel

-Gel fuel fire pits are yet another option that uses clean-burning fuel, typically made of isopropyl alcohol.
-This type of fuel doesn't smoke or create soot when burned, so no venting is required.
-Additionally, gel fuel fire pits don't require, electricity, gas connections, or chimneys in order to operate properly.
-They are often sold in 13-ounce cans that will burn for several hours.
-To use a can of gel fuel, you just pry open the lid and light it.
+Gel fuel fire pits are yet another option that uses clean-burning fuel.
+Gel fuel is typically made of isopropyl alcohol, which doesn't smoke or create soot when burned, so no venting of the fire pit is required.
+Additionally, gel fuel fire pits don't require electricity, gas connections, or chimneys in order to operate properly.
+Gel fuel is commonly sold in 13-ounce cans that will burn for several hours.
+To use a can of gel fuel, you just pry open the lid and light the fuel, just like with a Sterno can.
 This is safe to use inside the house as well if you wanted to move your tabletop fire indoors for a bit of warmth.
 One drawback of gel fuel pits is that they don't provide as much heat as the other types.

 4. Natural Gas

 For faster, easier fires, you might consider a gas fire pit — natural gas or liquid propane — that only requires one flick of an igniter switch to get started.
 In addition, gas is cleaner and safer than wood and doesn't inundate guests with smoke.
 (The "smoke follows beauty" joke gets old fast.)
 However, installation is more difficult for natural gas units since they have to be hooked up to the home gas line.
-But that means an unending supply of fuel for your outdoor fires and gas opens up the door to options like lava rock, fire glass, or ceramic log sets.
+But that means an unending supply of fuel for your outdoor fires, and gas opens up the door to options like lava rock, fire glass, or ceramic log sets.
 Keep in mind that natural gas fire pits should be installed at least 10 feet away from any combustible structure.
-Ideal locations include concrete patios and wood decks.
+Ideal locations include wood decks and concrete patios.

 8 Styles of Fire Pits